huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_cluster.md

   - iptables: Traditional kube-proxy uses iptables rules to implement service load balancing.
 In this mode, too many iptables rules will be generated when many services are deployed.
 In addition, non-incremental updates will cause a latency and even obvious performance issues in the case of heavy service traffic.
   - ipvs: Optimized kube-proxy mode with higher throughput and faster speed.
 This mode supports incremental updates and can keep connections uninterrupted during service updates.
 It is suitable for large-sized clusters.

+* `enterprise_project_id` - (Optional) The enterprise project id of the cce cluster.
+Changing this creates a new cluster.

 ## Attributes Reference

 All above argument parameters can be exported as attribute parameters along with attribute reference.